t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 ## Edge Computing

-Edge computing, under certain aspects also referred to as fog computing, is a new paradigm in which substantial computing and storage resources are placed at the edge of the Internet, that is,in close proximity to mobile devices, sensors, actuators, or machines, so that computing happens near data sources {{Mahadev}}, or closer to where decisions or interactions with the physical world are happening.
+Edge computing, under certain aspects also referred to as fog computing, is a new paradigm in which substantial computing and storage resources are placed at the edge of the Internet, that is, in close proximity to mobile devices, sensors, actuators, or machines, so that computing happens near data sources {{Mahadev}}, or closer (topologically, physically, in term of latency, etc.) to where decisions or interactions with the physical world are happening.
 It works on both downstream data on behalf of cloud services and upstream data on behalf of IoT services.

 An edge device is any computing or networking resource residing between data sources and cloud-based datacenters.
 In edge computing, end devices not only consume data, but also produce data.
 And at the network edge, devices not only request services and information from the cloud, but also handle computing tasks including processing, storage, caching, and load balancing on data sent to and from the cloud {{Shi}}.
+This does not preclude end devices from hosting computation themselves when possible, independently or as part of a distributed edge computing platform.

 The definition of edge computing from ISO is a "form of distributed computing in which significant processing and data storage takes place on nodes which are at the edge of the network" {{ISO_TR}}.
 ETSI's definition of multi-access edge computing is a "system which provides an IT service environment and cloud-computing capabilities at the edge of an access network which contains one or more type of access technology, and in close proximity to its users" {{ETSI_MEC_01}}.